 Processes terminfo(5) capability strings for terminal devices.
 The padding specification, if present, is replaced by enough padding characters to produce the specified time delay.
 The resulting string is passed, one character at a time, to the routine outc which expects a single character parameter each time it is called.
 Often, outc simply calls putchar to complete its task. cp is the capability string, and affent is the number of units affected (such as lines or characters).
-For example, the affent for insert\line is the number of lines on the screen below the inserted line; that is, the number of lines that will have to be moved on the terminal.
+For example, the affent for insert_line is the number of lines that will have to be moved on the terminal.
 In certain cases, affent is used to determine the number of padding characters that must be created in the output string to produce the required delay(s), based on known terminal characteristics (obtained from the terminal identification data base).